 Why ten you ask?
 Simple… there are 10 pages of results on the 1st page of Google and we are now going to open up each one and look at them to see what each page contains within it.

 Quick Note: Sometimes a certain keyword will have 12 results instead of 10 in which case go ahead and open up all the pages which are NOT ads… Ads are paid for so they don’t count in the ranking system which means you can ignore them for this step.

 Let’s assume you’ve now got each page of the search result open, it’s time to take a look at the content of each page, one page at a time.
 What you are looking for is the specific keyword and how many times it’s appearing on the page.
 The idea here is to not go above this number when creating your own articles and content.
 The reason for this is because Google tends to have no set criteria as far as keyword count goes, it will vary on a case by case basis.
 The easiest way to know how many times you should repeat a keyword is to just look at how many times it’s displayed on the pages already ranking so you can replicate their results with a little effort.

-Take note of the following elements on each page:
+Take note of the following elements on each page while doing keyword research:

 - Number of times your keyword shows up in the article (if there is an article)

 - How many images are used and what they are titled as (also image alt-text)